-- (i) Students wishing to be admitted to SPAN2026.
-Spanish writing workshop II must have completed SPAN2001.
-Spanish II.1 and SPAN2025.
-Spanish writing workshop I. Students wishing to be admitted to SPAN2026. without having previously completed SPAN2025.
-Spanish writing workshop I will be required to satisfy the Faculty Board through the Head of the School of Modern Languages and Cultures that they have attained elsewhere the required standard. - (ii) Students may not enroll in SPAN2026 without also enrolling in SPAN2002.
-Spanish II.2 Assessment: 100% coursework SPAN3021.
+SPAN2028.
+Spanish for Professional Purposes is open to students who have successfully completed SPAN2001.
+Spanish II.1 and are currently enrolled in SPAN2002.
+Spanish II.2.
+Students wishing to be admitted to SPAN2028 without having previously completed SPAN2001.
+Spanish II.1 will be required to satisfy the Faculty Board through the Head of the School of Modern Languages and Cultures that they have attained elsewhere the required standard.
+Assessment: 100% coursework SPAN3021.
 The art of translation: From Spanish to English (6 credits) This course is an introduction to the art of translating texts from Spanish to English and to a lesser extent from English to Spanish.
 Special attention will be paid to the particular problems created by differences in grammar and other common errors such as "false friends" and influences from the mother tongue.
 The aim of this course is to provide students with basic translation skills and to develop their understanding of Spanish grammar and syntax.
 Special attention will be paid to the differences in verb tenses in English and Spanish.
 Students will also learn about the stylistic differences of various genres (newspaper articles, novels, business letters) and how to translate these different types of texts.
 Course materials will be selected according to the topics covered in the core course (Spanish III.1) in order to further consolidate the students' knowledge of Spanish grammar and sentence structure.
 The course focuses mainly on acquiring practical translation skills rather than the theoretical background and students will be expected to do extensive practical work in class as well as at home.
 Prerequisite: